-We’d like to introduce you to Gobie, our new User Interface Engineer.
-He likes to create things – no matter if it’s programming, designing, building smart devices, or woodworking.
-But, being productive all of the time can be exhausting.
-To balance this, he plays games with his friends, reads good books, practices the piano, listens to podcasts, and tries to go to the gym at least three times a week.
-Let’s see what Gobie has to say about why he decided to join Ada and how he felt on his first day in the office.
+We’d like to introduce you to Gobie, our User Interface Engineer.
+He likes to create things, whether that’s programming, designing, or woodworking.
+But being productive all of the time can be exhausting.
+To balance this, he plays games with his friends, reads good books, practices the piano, listens to podcasts, and tries to go to the gym at least 3 times a week.

-To be honest, I was thinking about how I can make the world a better place.
-Giving children the opportunity to learn how to read seemed to be the best way for me to help.
+I was thinking about how I can make the world a better place.
+To be honest, at first, giving children the opportunity to learn how to read seemed to be the best way for me to help.
 So, I started donating money to a charity for children in conflict areas to help them go to school.
 Donating money was definitely something I could do!

-In the meantime, as I was looking for a new way to take my frontend skills to the next level, I came across Ada – with its mission to give everyone access to the healthcare they need.
-This is so honorable and beautiful to me that I could not help but join the team and use my time and skills to achieve that mission.
+In the meantime, as I was looking for a new way to take my frontend skills to the next level, I came across Ada.
+The mission to give everyone access to the healthcare they need is so honorable and beautiful to me.
+I couldn’t help but join the team and use my time and skills to achieve that mission.

 Did we make a good first impression?

 Yeah, it was pretty exciting to arrive.
 To get a good start, I prepared myself the night before.
 I wrote down some topics I wanted to talk about, information about Ada, and how to overcome my sometimes socially awkward behavior.
 To my surprise that really helped.
 My first day was great, and I talked to a lot of new people.